corcorana/restingIAF/iaf_manu.md

 Given a set of spectral data from a variety of electrode channels, those PSDs which give rise to higher quality peaks (as operationalised above) are weighted more heavily than their less prominent counterparts, and thus contribute relatively more information to the calculation of the cross-channel PAF estimate.
 Note that this procedure has no bearing on CoG estimation (since the CoG may be derived from spectra in which no clear evidence of a single alpha peak was detected, and thus for which no inflection point data are available).

-We claim $i_1$ and $i_2$ constitute a valuable marker of peak width across a variety of spectral conditions.
-In cases where the shape of the alpha peak is sharp and narrow, $i_1$ and $i_2$ are expected to be located towards the tails of the individual alpha band, and indeed could be construed as somewhat analogous to a conservative approximation of $f_1$ and $f_2$, respectively.
-However, in cases where secondary peaks are apparent, $i_1$ and $i_2$ will ensure that the peak evaluation procedure is constrained to the region underneath the primary peak.
-This latter scenario helps to highlight the advantage of an approach that relies upon inflection points as opposed to common alternative measures of spectral width, such as the base width or full width at half maximum (FWHM).
-These latter techniques are ill-equipped to distinguish the bounds of a primary peak amidst a broader spectral region comprising multiple component structures.
-Such measures may therefore be prone to rendering excessively liberal estimates of peak area.

 Having defined both the height and width of the putative alpha peak by means of the first and second derivative zero crossings, peak quality is quantified via the following formula:<!-- AC: I've used integration here, or more properly an approximation to integration rendered via MATLABs `trapz` function, but I wonder if it's better to use the sum of frequency bins approach as per the CoG formula in order to draw out the similarities with the CoG calculation ? -->

 $$ Q = \frac{\int_{i_1}^{i_2} a(f(x)) } { i_2 – i_1 } , $$